 Loaded with antibacterial and antiviral properties, ginger is a miraculous immune-boosting food item.
 Antioxidant compounds in ginger reduce inflammation in the body.
 Infections, normal metabolic processes, and the accumulation of toxins cause the production of free radicals in our bodies.
 These free radicals increase oxidative pressure.
 The antioxidants present in ginger quench these free radicals and help fight against cancer, arthritis, neurodegenerative disorders, and many other issues.

 A good amount of selenium and vitamin B (riboflavin and niacin) is present in button mushrooms, enabling them to keep your immune system in top form.
-Besides, there are also sugar-like molecules, polysaccharides, present in mushrooms, responsible to boost the immune function appreciably.
-Mushrooms also have the savory quality to enhance the flavor of many dishes.
+Besides, there are also sugar-like molecules, polysaccharides, present in mushrooms, responsible for boosting the immune function appreciably.
+Mushrooms also have a savory quality to enhance the flavor of many dishes.
 These tasty fungi are very popular across the globe.

 Oysters contain all for the proper immune function of the body.